ashishkumar4066/e-commerce/README.md

 - **10% off** total order amount
 - Codes are **order-specific** and **single-use**
 - Auto-generated after completing order #4, #9, #14...
+- **Important**: Discount codes are not automatically displayed - users must manually type them in the checkout

 ## API Endpoints